zhuweiji/ragas_cookbook/readme.md

 	- SQR?
     - reform query? how?

-- need synthetic test data to see where model issues are
+- need synthetic test data to see where model issues are (done)
 	- will help to guide work on answer routing and SQR
+	- use table of content?

+	basic synthetic test data can be generated saved as csv of question,answer as well as txt file of question and answers

+- add ragas evaluation using syn test data
+	- wrap eval in an agent to create an evaluation object
+	- eval object should contain ragas metrics